Raqesh Bapat: Bollywood, 2001–2005

-Television, 2005 - 2012
+Television, 2005–2012

-Bapat began his television career in 2005 with the Sphere Origins Hindi television drama Saat Phere: Saloni Ka Safar from 2005 to 2008.
+Bapat began his television career in 2005 with the Sphere Origins Hindi television drama Saat Phere – Saloni Ka Safar from 2005 to 2008.
 He was nominated for the Indian Telly Award for Best Actor in a Negative Role.

 Bapat appeared in two films in 2006: Jai Santoshi Maa, directed by Ahmed Siddiqui which also starred Nushrat Bharucha in the lead role, and Jaadu Sa Chal Gaya, directed by Dev Basu.

-In 2008, Bapat played the role of Anuj, in a show presented by Hats Off Productions, aired on NDTV Imagine's Ek Packet Umeed.
+In 2008, Bapat played the role of Anuj, in a show presented by Hats Off Productions, aired on Imagine TV's Ek Packet Umeed.
 The show depicted the tale of all genres of women living under one roof and Raqesh playing the sole man in the serial.
 The show was named Best Weekly Programme at The Indian Telly Awards.

 In 2010, Bapat appeared in the show Seven- The Ashvamedha Prophecy, an Indian supernatural television series that aired on Sony Entertainment Television.
 The series was produced by Yash Chopra.
 Bapat played the role of Shlok, the male guardian of Seven.
 Seven was the story of the search for the seven descendants and their journey of discovering their real capabilities.
 The show won three Telly Awards and an ITA award.

-From 2010 to 2012, Bapat played the male protagonist Aditya Singh Jakhar in Maryada: Lekin Kab Tak?, an Indian television drama on STAR Plus.
-The show revolves around the lives of four women of the Jhaakar family and the darker realities of their relationships.
+From 2010 to 2012, Bapat played the male protagonist Aditya Singh Jakhar in Maryada: Lekin Kab Tak?, an Indian television drama on Star Plus.
+The show revolves around the lives of four women of the Jhakar family and the darker realities of their relationships.

-2012 - present
+2012–present

 Bapat made a comeback in films after six years in 2012, with a releases: a Hindi and a Marathi film.
 He starred in Heroine, a drama directed, written, and co-produced by Madhur Bhandarkar.

 He then made his Marathi film debut with Aayna ka Bayna, a dance film directed by Samit Kakkad.
 The film also starred Sachin Khedekar and Amruta Khanvilkar.

 Bapat also appeared in Hongey Judaa Na Hum, a television drama series which premiered on Sony Entertainment Television India.
 He played a lead of Rohan Mishra opposite Aamna Sharif.

-In 2013, he took part in Nach Baliye 6, a dance, reality-television series that airs on Star Plus with his then wife Ridhi Dogra.
+In 2013, he took part in Nach Baliye 6, a dance, reality-television series that airs on Star Plus with his then wife Riddhi Dogra.
 On the show, ten television celebrity couples compete against each other.

 In the same year he appeared in two films.
 In Gippi, a Hindi teen film, directed by Sonam Nair and produced by Karan Johar, he played the role of a chemistry teacher.
 He also appeared in A New Love Ishtory, a comedy drama film directed by John Matthew Matthan.

 He replaced Karan Singh Grover in the lead role of Asad Ahmed Khan on Qubool Hai, which was produced by 4 Lion Films and broadcast on Zee TV in January 2014.
 He did not continue with the series when it took a time leap in early 2014.

 He appeared in Citizen (2015), a Marathi film, along with Rajshree Landge, Yatin Karyekar, Pushkar Shrotri, and Uday Tikekar.